 Caroline Jackson is Professor of Archaeological Materials at Sheffield University.
 Caroline re-joined the board in 2023.

-Thomas Derrick is the Gale Research Fellow in Ancient Glass and Material Culture at Macquarie Thomas University, Sydney, Australia.
+Thomas Derrick is the Gale Research Fellow in Ancient Glass and Material Culture at Macquarie University, Sydney, Australia.
 Tom’s research interests include Roman glass and its role in the sensory lives of past peoples.
 Tom joined the board in 2023.

 Simon Spier joined the board in 2023.